evelynrp/evelynrp.github.io/content/post/family-christmas.md

 tags = ['microfiction']
 +++

-A banquet was spread before her, and all of it was *treif*.
+A banquet was spread before her, and none of it was kosher.